There are four types of

 InnoDBMonitor displays the following types of information:

-Table and record locks held by each active transaction.
+Table and record locks held by active transactions

 InnoDBLock Monitor prints additional lock information as part of the standard